Person-Centered Planning (PCP)

 Support Needed: Determine what services will help achieve the participant’s goals

-7. List the Desired Services and Supports
+7. List the Desired Services and Supports:

 -